 Illustrations are representative of all Bistro Home models, although wood-fired only models do not have a Flame Height Control Knob.
-Specifically shown is a Bistro Home WS-BH-4343-RFG oven with a full standard stainless steel front, and upper sides, with optional glass doors.
-A Storage Box option is also available.
+The example oven, a Bistro Home WS-BH-4343 RFG, is equipped with a standard stainless steel Service Panel and optional glass doors.
+A Storage Box, with or without drawers, is available as an option.

 Specification Sheets and CAD (KCL) symbols (dwg) for Bistro Home ovens can be found under the Specs & DWGs tab of the model's product page on the Wood Stone Home website.

-THE BASE OVEN The standard Bistro Home oven is mounted on a black powder coat finish steel stand, with stainless steel front components and upper sides standard.
+THE BASE OVEN

+The standard Bistro Home oven is mounted on a black powder coat finish steel stand, with stainless steel front components and upper sides standard.
 A facade-ready option is also available.
 On facade-ready ovens, non-combustible cement board is installed at the factory, ready for installation of the facade material, such as tile, stone or brick.

 An optional set of glass doors is shown in this example.
 When working on the front of the oven, we recommend removing the glass doors to prevent damage.